 The inductees are honored each year at an all-school assembly on the Friday of Homecoming & Alumni Reunion Weekend.
 They are also recognized prior to the Homecoming football game that evening and at a special luncheon ceremony on Saturday of homecoming weekend.

-The Induction for the Class of 2021 will be held Saturday, February 5, 2022.
-Tickets will go on sale in December.
+The Induction for the Class of 2021 will be held Saturday, October 22, 2022.
 Nominations for the Class of 2023 are currently being accepted.
 Alumni from Classes of 2017 or earlier are eligible.
 Nomination Deadline is April 3, 2023.

 1973 Boys Basketball Team

 In Maclay’s very short history at the time, the boys’ varsity squad became the first athletic team in school history to finish a season undefeated.
 Furthermore, the team won the inaugural Meridian Road Challenge (I.e. Maclay versus North Florida Christian).
 This set the stage for a major rivalry in the years to come.
 Ric Stoutamire led the team in scoring and was named All Big Bend.
 In addition to a perfect season, three players went on to play for the first Amateur Athletic Union (AAU) team in Tallahassee.
 Those players were Ric Stoutamire, Allen Long, and Mark Cartee.
 Members of the team include: Coach Jack Kelley, Ric Stoutamire, Tom Cassedy, Charles Belvin, Byron Underwood, Holt Graves, Mike Lea, Allen Long, Mark Cartee, Jeff Fields, and Richard Dozier.
 Stephen Berry was team manager.

 Lee Williams (Class of 2012)